I was angry at God

 And yet—I longed for a future.
 I longed for good.
 Here I was, sitting in the midst of darkness, but unable to say I was angry at the presence of being under the weight of evil.
 But, to answer my friend's question, I couldn't really say that I was angry at good.

 Over the course of that weekend, I actually felt angry at my friend for what she had said to me.
 But her words caused me to begin to think—deeply.
 I had been, for the last month and a half, feeling, but not really thinking.
 Now, as I considered these questions of God and good, of being angry, of moving forward, I realized that what I was really longing for was a clearer concept of who my God was.
 I began to see that I had been thinking of God in a very anthropomorphic sense—as a man sitting on a throne, saying, "This person lives, and this person doesn't live.
 This person can be happy, and this person is unhappy."
-I understood that a lot of the anger and the stir—centered very much around this concept I was holding of God.
+I understood that a lot of the suffering I was going through up to that point—the turmoil and the anger and the stir—centered very much around this concept I was holding of God.
 At this point, I saw that what I really needed was to get to know God, the anchor of my life, better.

 An indispensable tool in getting better acquainted with God was Mary Baker Eddy's Science and Health.
 I turned to this book in pursuit of a clearer, deeper, more practical understanding of who God is.
 And I marched through it three times straight, letting it talk to me, letting it redefine my God to me.